-† Except for Dr. Wu and Mr. Ma, the business address of our directors and executive officers is c/o 22/F, Yinhai Building, No. 299 Yanjiang Zhong Road, Guangzhou, Guangdong 510110, People's Republic of China.

-(1) The number of shares beneficially owned by each director and executive officer includes the shares beneficially owned by such person, the shares underlying all options held by such person that have vested or will vest within 60 days after March 31, 2012.
-The options were granted on November 21, 2008 under the 2007 share incentive plan.

-(2) Percentage of beneficial ownership of each director and executive officer is based on 1,003,270,326 ordinary shares outstanding as of March 31, 2012 and the number of ordinary shares underlying options held by such person that have vested or will vest within 60 days after March 31, 2012.

-(3) Includes 16,572,440 ordinary shares, 8,548,760 ordinary shares in the form of ADSs of our Company and 2,720,000 ordinary shares issuable upon exercise of options held by Mr. Lai who is the sole shareholder of High Rank Investments Limited, or High Rank Investments.
-High Rank Investments holds approximately 69,4% of the total outstanding shares of Kingsford Resources.
+- † Except for Ms. Shang and independent directors, the business address of our directors and executive officers is c/o 22/F, Yinhai Building, No. 299 Yanjiang Zhong Road, Guangzhou, Guangdong 510110, People's Republic of China. - (1) The number of shares beneficially owned by each director and executive officer includes the shares beneficially owned by such person, the shares underlying all options held by such person that have vested or will vest within 60 days after March 31, 2013. - (2) Percentage of beneficial ownership of each director and executive officer is based on 998,861,526 ordinary shares outstanding as of March 31, 2013 and the number of ordinary shares underlying options held by such person that have vested or will vest within 60 days after March 31, 2013. - (3) Includes 16,572,440 ordinary shares, 8,548,760 ordinary shares in the form of ADSs of our Company and 5,000,000 ordinary shares issuable upon exercise of options within 60 days after March 31, 2013 held by Mr. Lai who is the sole shareholder of High Rank Investments Limited, or High Rank Investments.
+High Rank Investments holds approximately 69.4% of the total outstanding shares of Kingsford Resources.
 Kingsford Resources holds 23,883,560 ordinary shares and 12,320,000 ordinary shares in the form of ADSs of our company.
-Mr. Lai disclaims beneficial ownership of all of our shares held by Kingsford Resources except to the extent of his pecuniary interest therein.

-(4) Mr. Ge holds approximately 67.3% of the total outstanding shares of Better Rise Investments which owns approximately 30.6% of Kingsford Resources.
+Mr. Lai disclaims beneficial ownership of all of our shares held by Kingsford Resources except to the extent of his pecuniary interest therein. - (4) Mr. Ge holds approximately 67.3% of the total outstanding shares of Better Rise Investments which owns approximately 30.6% of Kingsford Resources.
 Therefore, Mr. Ge may be deemed to beneficially own, indirectly through Better Rise Investments and Kingsford Resources, approximately 4,907,800 ordinary shares and 2,531,540 ordinary shares in the form of ADSs of our company.
-2,680,000 ordinary shares held by Mr. Ge are issuable upon exercise of options within 60 days after March 30, 2012.
-Mr. Ge disclaims beneficial ownership of all of our shares held by Kingsford Resources except to the extent of his pecuniary interest therein.

-(5) Includes 183,198,110 ordinary shares and 3,600,000 ordinary shares issuable upon exercise of options within 60 days after March 30, 2012 held by Mr. Hu.
+4,950,000 ordinary shares held by Mr. Ge are issuable upon exercise of options within 60 days after March 31, 2013.
+Mr. Ge disclaims beneficial ownership of all of our shares held by Kingsford Resources except to the extent of his pecuniary interest therein. - (5) Includes 183,198,110 ordinary shares, 6,100,000 ordinary shares issuable upon exercise of options within 60 days after March 31, 2013 held by Mr. Hu and 10,070,000 ordinary shares in the form of ADSs of our Company acquired by Mr. Hu on the open market.
 The 183,198,110 ordinary shares of our Company are directly held by Sea Synergy Limited, or Sea Synergy.
-Mr. Hu and his wife, Mrs. Hu, hold approximately 98.6% and 1.4% of the total outstanding shares, respectively, of Sea Synergy.
+Mr. Hu and his wife hold 98.6% and 1.4% of the total outstanding shares, respectively, of Sea Synergy.
 Mr. Hu disclaims beneficial ownership of all of our shares held by Sea Synergy except to the extent of his pecuniary interest therein.

-(6) Includes 91,600,000 ordinary shares and 74,363,980 ordinary shares in the form of ADSs of our Company held by CDH Inservice, a British Virgin Islands company, as reported on Schedule 13D/A filed by CDH Inservice on November 22, 2011.
-All of the issued and outstanding shares of CDH Inservice are owned by CDH China Growth Capital Fund II, L.P., or CDH Fund II, a Cayman Islands exempted limited partnership.
-CDH Growth Capital Holdings, a Cayman Islands exempted limited liability company, is the general partner of CDH Fund II and has the power to direct CDH Fund II as to the voting and disposition of shares directly and indirectly held by CDH Fund II.
-Dr. Wu is director, managing partner and member of the investment committee of CDH Growth Capital Holdings.
-Dr. Wu disclaims beneficial ownership of all of our shares held by CDH Inservice except to the extent of his pecuniary interest therein.
-The business address of Dr. Wu is c/o CDH China Growth Capital Holdings Company Limited, One Temasek Avenue #18-02, Millenia Tower, Singapore 039192.
+54,959,433 ordinary shares beneficially owned by Mr. Hu through Sea Synergy have been pledged under a loan from an individual, entered into in November 2012 for a term of one year. - (6) Includes ordinary shares beneficially owned by all of our directors and executive officers as a group and ordinary shares underlying all options held by such persons that have vested or will vest within 60 days after March 31, 2013.